cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                  Schmeh08-MathiasSandorf-enc.txt

 reference\ ......
 This directory contains text files in the
-                  languages German, English, French, Spanish and
+                  languages German, English, French, Spanish, Polish
-                  Latin.
+                  and Latin.
 These files are routinely used as references for the analysis of encrypted
                   texts.
 These files are write-protected.